Rethinking Diversity and Inclusion in the Workplace

 - What’s important to my client?
 Listen with the intent to understand their perspective.

 - What’s personally meaningful to my client about their work?
 Invite them to share what’s important to them.

 - What have you learned from working with this client?
 Share what the relationship has meant to you.

 - How well do you know people from outside your team/department?
 Go first.
 Make an appointment to meet with them and get to know their story.

-Click here to learn more about Include.
+Click here to learn more about our diversity and inclusion training course, Include.